 Use the Google Search Console

 Google Search Console, also known as Webmaster Tools in the past is a free service that allows you to monitor your website’s appearance on Google search results.
 It also allows you to keep track of the keywords used by Googlers to find your site.
+Want to see where your competitors’ traffic comes from and how engaged their users are?
+This SEMrush traffic analytics review by Woblogger is a great source to start.

 The information from the Search Console lets you check your site’s performance in terms of clicks, impressions, rank on the search engine results, and click-through-rate.
 You can also refine your results based on the device, country of origin, and other such factors.
 Analyzing this information will give you insights into your visitor’s needs.
 Create relevant content based on that information so that you can increase your website traffic.